 Once you reach the castle, definitely allow enough time to explore all areas.
 The site is pretty big & requires a fair bit of walking.
 Also note, the castle is mostly ruined & open to the elements, it would be wise to wear wind proof clothing at all times of the year.

-Opening times can be found here & do change seasonally, so always double check before making the journey.
+Opening times can be found here and do change seasonally, so always double check before making the journey.

 Alnwick Castle & Gardens

-The castle is ranked as the United Kingdom’s second-largest inhabited castle. & it has played diverse roles throughout it’s existence.
-Serving as a military stronghold, an educational institution, a sanctuary for evacuees, a film set, & more notably, a cherished family home.
+The castle is ranked as the United Kingdom’s second-largest inhabited castle.
+Moreover, it has played diverse roles throughout its existence.
+Serving as a military stronghold, an educational institution, a sanctuary for evacuees, a film set, and more notably, a cherished family home.

 Warkworth Castle

-We recommend that you purchase an audio guide for your visit, as it explains much more about the origins of the castle & it’s history.
+We recommend that you purchase an audio guide for your visit, as it explains much more about the origins of the castle and its history.
 Without an audio guide, there isn’t too much information about the castle available.

 Opening times for Warkworth Castle can be found here.